sitedata/checklyhq.com/site/content/blog/opinionated-list-skills-for-devops-2018.md

 > 💡 Don't expect load patterns found in test to translate 1:1 to prod.
 Stay vigilant.

-## 11. Language runtimes and their configuration
+## 12. Language runtimes and their configuration

 One language shops exist, but don’t bet on it.
 Get some inkling on how a basic app is build, started and configured for multiple platforms.
 Building and running a Node.js app is pretty different from a Java / JVM app, which can be split into Scala an Kotlin and Clojure variations.
 They use different package managers, require different types of monitoring and have different resource usage patterns.

 > 💡 Starting with a JVM language helps, even if your shop doesn't use Java.

-## 12. Infrastructure as code
+## 13. Infrastructure as code

 You can do CI/CD easily without any automated infrastructure provisioning.
-And infrastructure as code not a super valuable “business booster”.
+And infrastructure as code is not a super valuable “business booster”.
 Except when things get bigger and scale happens.
 This can also be “internal scale” when you have to duplicate environments for development and testing purposes.
 Get handy with Terraform, Ansible, Puppet or AWS Cloudformation.
 Spinning up a new environment with the touch of a button is pretty damn cool also.

 > 💡 Don't try to get 100% full reproducibility.
 It is an endless time sink.

-## 13. Developer Experience
+## 14. Developer Experience

 You are expensive and so are your developer pals.
 Keeping them happy is actually pretty important on many levels.
 The term “DX” is pretty new but makes sense.
 As the DevOps mindset enters an organisation tools, platforms and infrastructure can get overwhelming.
 A smooth, transparent workflow where teams can easily access resources, ship new projects and get feedback on their new services is a holy grail for many companies.
 There is no easy solution for this.
 Listen and take baby steps.

 > 💡 Sometimes a cup of coffee or having lunch together is all the DX that is needed.

-## 14. Containers
+## 15. Containers

 (Docker) containers are here to stay, so you probably need to get comfortable with the eco system.
 None of this is terribly hard, especially not if you have some Linux chops.
 Most important is to recognize when to use them and when they are just an unnecessary burden.
-Do not "containerize all the thing".
+Do not "containerize all the things".

 > 💡 Docker portability between Mac, Windows and *NIX is not 100%.
 Expect some issues.

-## 15. Container orchestration
+## 16. Container orchestration

 In a mature technical organisation at some form of scale, you will be introduced to container orchestration issues at some stage.
 It is where the industry is going.
 By all means, use Kubernetes or any of its competitors but remain critical.